ssnell227/FCHI-production/src/pages/commercial/index.md

 title: Commerical Services
 subtitleTop: Our commercial services include building inspection, environmental consulting, and hazardous materials testing.
 Based out of Lander, Wyoming, we offer commercial services throughout the state of Wyoming.
-Our licenced and certified inspector provides reports that comply with Department of Environmental Quality (DEQ), Department of Housing and Urban Development (HUD), and Environmental Protection Agency (EPA) requirements.
+Our licensed and certified inspector provides reports that comply with Department of Environmental Quality (DEQ), Department of Housing and Urban Development (HUD), and Environmental Protection Agency (EPA) requirements.
 All commercial